openfun/richie/UPGRADE.md

 ## Unreleased

+## 2.1.x to 2.2.x

+- A css `.banner` component has been created.
+You may have to import the component style `objects/_banner.scss` into your main stylesheet to be able to use it.

 ## 2.0.x to 2.1.x

 - `RICHIE_AUTHENTICATION_DELEGATION["PROFILE_URLS"]` setting is now a dictionary : a key has been added to each url, permitting to get one easily.
 - Richie has now its own error templates.
 You can use them by setting `handler400`, `handler403`,